hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 > ```

 > **NOTE:** Most single-cell RNA-seq datasets are too big to work with on a personal laptop, so you will need to use R on O2.
 To do this requires establishing a personal R library with the appropriate libraries installed.
 More information about setting up personal libraries [is available](https://wiki.rc.hms.harvard.edu/display/O2/Personal+R+Packages) from HMS RC.
 In addition to a personal R library, the analysis on O2 can be difficult if you cannot view the results.
 To view plots/images output on O2 requires X11 forwarding, and how to enable X11 configuration on your computer [is also detailed](https://wiki.rc.hms.harvard.edu/display/O2/Using+X11+Applications+Remotely) by HMS RC.

+***

+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

+* *A portion of these materials and hands-on activities were adapted from the [Satija Lab's](https://satijalab.org/) [Seurat - Guided Clustering Tutorial](https://satijalab.org/seurat/pbmc3k_tutorial.html)*